MegaMek/megamek/megamek/docs/ai-readme.txt

     Example usage would be to have the bot provide fire support and handle close range fighting yourself.

+  Bot Speed
+    The Bot works better with a smaller amount of units.
+4 gives decent response time, anything above 12 is highly questionable.
+Multiple bots taking 4 each will work a lot faster than 1 bot taking 12 units, but of course the coordination between them will be about nil.
+    The gui-less client is about 100x slower than the gui client.
+Don't use the gui client unless you have to, or it's a small bot.
+    Individual Initiative works better for The Bot, because it only needs to calculate what's the best move RIGHT NOW.

   Bot Vs. Bot
     Because the bot connects like a normal client, you can start two seperate bots and they will fight against each other.
 If you do not want to play,